Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 3. Write to Father Christmas

-A classic tradition to introduce for your little ones.
-And they don’t even need to be able to write.
-A fun tear and stick down activity with pictures of toys cut out is just as fun for them to “send to Santa”.
+A classic tradition to introduce for your little ones is sending a letter to Santa.
+And they don't even need to be able to write.
+A fun tear and stick down activity with pictures of toys cut out is just as fun for them to "send to Santa".

 You can also try the Polar post.
 Mum-of-two, Sam tells us; "It is a little pricey but I think it's worth it.
 It's so beautifully written that it's almost like an heirloom.
 It will be going in their memory boxes, they'll thank me one day I'm sure."